2025 FIVB Volleyball Boys' U19 World Championship: Host selection

 On 28 March 2024, FIVB opened the bidding process for member associations whose countries were interested in hosting one of the four Age Group World Championships in 2025 (i.e., U19 Boys' and Girls' World Championships and U21 Men's and Women's World Championships).
 The expression of interest of the member associations had to be submitted to FIVB by 30 April 2024, 18:00 CEST (UTC+2).

 FIVB announced the hosts for its four Age Group World Championship on 10 September 2024, with Uzbekistan being selected to host the 2025 Boys' U19 World Championship.
 This will be the first time that Uzbekistan will host an FIVB volleyball event in any category.

 Qualification

 A total of 24 national teams qualified for the final tournament.
 In addition to the host Uzbekistan and defending champions France which qualified automatically, 20 other teams qualified through five separate continental competitions which had to be completed by 31 December 2024 at the latest.
 Two remaining teams entered the tournament via the Boys' U19 FIVB World Ranking (as of 24 September 2024) among the teams not yet qualified.

-The slot allocation was setted as follows:
+The slot allocation was set as follows: